 It is highly recommended that you describe your “significant research experiences” and “include the name and title of your research mentor as well as your contributions to the project."
 Additionally, if any publications resulting from your work, don't be humble - include them in this section!

-Within your application, you will be classed as either ‘resident’ or a ‘non-resident’ depending upon the details you input; State residency is determined by either ‘Residency through High School Graduation’ or ‘Residency by Establishing Domicile.’
+Within your application, you will be classed as either a ‘resident’ or a ‘non-resident’; State residency is determined by either ‘Residency through High School Graduation’ or ‘Residency by Establishing Domicile.’

-To qualify for Residency by Establishing Domicile, you must meet the following criteria:
+To qualify for residency by establishing a domicile, you must meet the following requirements:

 If you are an international applicant, it is essential to do your research as not all programs that use TMDSAS will consider international candidates.
 If they do, they will require you to submit your Visa stamp in your passport or your Permanent Resident card to TMDSAS.